Trymzet/Upload_rates/README.md

 # Upload_rates
 A small program that creates an Excel file with specific currency exchange rates.
-I have attached an example raw currency file.
+An example raw currency file is included.